nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 .                             .
 ```

-Notes:
+**Notes:**
 - Unlike Merge Commits, fast-forward merges create no additional commits in the repository
 - Commits applied through fast-forward merges appear linearly in the target branch's history.

 ## Squash Merge

-A squash merge works like a normal merge, except that all the new commits on the merge branch will be replaced by a single new commit representing all changes.
+A **squash merge** works like a normal merge, except that all the new commits on the merge branch will be combined into a single new commit representing all changes.
-A squash merge helps to keep a remote repository clean, as it will result in the appearance of a single commit representing changes made on a feature branch on the trunk branch.
+A squash merge helps to keep a remote repository clean, by producing a single commit representing all the changes made on a feature branch, which is then merged into the trunk branch.

 ``` text
                             o [> master] (changes from a-branch)